eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

     );

 It is important to notice that in ``rmw_uros_set_custom_transport`` a pointer to custom arguments is set.
-This reference will be available to every callbacks call.
+This reference will be available on every transport callbacks.

 In general, four functions must be implemented.
 The behaviour of these functions is slightly different, depending on the selected mode: